 The "Cube Room," (124 Haury) is a Graduate Student workspace consisting of assigned cubes, a soundproof meeting room, and a communal table.
 Priority for cube assignments goes to students working on their dissertations.
-Please contact Catherine Lehman (cml@email.arizona.edu) to request a cube.
+Please contact Perlana Howard (perlanah@arizona.edu) to request a cube.
 You can use your mailroom key to access the Cube Room.